MicrosoftDocs/powerbi-docs/articles/powerbi-service-set-data-alerts.md

 ## Manage alerts
-There are three ways to manage your alerts: From the dashboard tile itself, from the Power BI Settings menu, and on an individual tile in the[Power BI mobile app on the iPhone](powerbi-mobile-set-data-alerts-in-the-iphone-app.md) or in the [Power BI mobile app for Windows 10](powerbi-mobile-set-data-alerts-in-the-windows-10-mobile-app.md).
+There are three ways to manage your alerts: From the dashboard tile itself, from the Power BI Settings menu, and on an individual tile in the [Power BI mobile app on the iPhone](powerbi-mobile-set-data-alerts-in-the-iphone-app.md) or in the [Power BI mobile app for Windows 10](powerbi-mobile-set-data-alerts-in-the-windows-10-mobile-app.md).

 ###   From the tile itself